meltingscales/2019-team-07f/tools/video-to-audio/jep-example/README.md

 Java uses this to find Python.

-Sucks to have to do this, could be automated <!-- TODO do it! -->
+Sucks to have to do this, could be automated. <!-- TODO do it! -->

 # How the heck do I build this?